Tips and tricks Best practice guides, FAQ & more

-The problem is, testing ServiceNow processes properly is both difficult and a real time sink.
+The problem is that testing ServiceNow processes properly is both difficult and a real-time sink.
 This is due to several things: How the platform is built, how ServiceNow releases new versions, and how customers use the platform.
 Let’s look at these issues separately.

 ServiceNow is built upon a solid object model.
 The elements that make up the various modules are easy to reuse when developing ServiceNow applications.

 This creates a need to keep an overview of all changes, as they can have unforeseen consequences.

 For example, if someone changes a field to be mandatory in one form, this change will affect all other forms that contain this field.
 It is not uncommon to have individual fields and tables being used in more than 50 places in the application.